malvikarajeev/blogdown_source/content/authors/admin/_index.md

 superuser: true
 ---

-hello!
 I'm a statistician and I look for cool datasets to explore.